Have you ever been tempted to sign up for a store credit card at your favorite retailer?

 1. The Difference Between Co-Branded and In-House Store Credit Cards

-Co-branded cards are credit cards that give discounts and benefits for a specific store but also can be used as a normal credit card at other retailers.
+A co-branded card is a credit card that gives discounts and benefits for a specific store but also can be used as a normal credit card at other retailers.

-Clark is a fan of co-branded credit cards in the right situation.
-He carries four of them in his wallet to enhance the purchases he makes most often.
+Clark is a fan of co-branded credit cards — in the right situation.
+He carries a few of them in his wallet to enhance the purchases he makes most often, such as those on his frequent visits to Costco.

 2. A Super Responsible Borrower COULD Reap the Rewards

 Just because Clark strongly advises avoiding the headaches associated with in-house store credit cards, that doesn’t mean there can’t still be success stories.
-It requires discipline both in spending restraint and timely bill payment.
+But that requires discipline both in spending restraint and timely bill payment.

-If you are the type of consumer who is carrying no debt and have the cash to pay for your store card purchase, it’s plausible that you could sign up for an in-store card to receive a large discount and then successfully eliminate the debt before any interest is due.
+If you are the type of consumer who is carrying no debt and you have the cash to pay for your store card purchase, it’s plausible that you could sign up for an in-store card to get a big discount and then successfully eliminate the debt before any interest comes due.

 Before taking this risk, you need to do an honest assessment of your ability to repay the debt and whether or not the reward for which you’re applying is truly worth the risk.